Mary Magdalen Healy

-Family history
+Biography

+Early life and family

 Born in 1846 in Macon, Georgia, Eliza Healy was the youngest daughter of Michael Morris Healy, an Irish immigrant and successful planter, and Mary Eliza Clarke, a much younger enslaved biracial woman.

 Born in County Roscommon, Ireland, Michael Morris Healy traveled to Canada as a member of the British army.
 After his service, he migrated to Jones County, Georgia, near Macon, where he acquired a large amount of property and developed a cotton plantation.
 The couple lived together from 1829 until their deaths in a cholera epidemic in 1850.
 They raised their ten children, nine of whom survived to adulthood.

 Due to the partus sequitur ventrem principle, Eliza and her siblings – James, Hugh, Patrick, Sherwood (Alexander), Michael, Martha, Josephine (Amanda) and Eugene – were legally considered slaves, as their mother was enslaved.
 Their father was a free white man and they had three-fourths white ancestry.
 Georgia state law at the time prohibited slaves from receiving an education and prohibited manumission.
 When the children were old enough, their father sent them to the North in order to give them an education and higher quality of life.

 He and their mother intended to move north with the younger children, but they both died in 1850 before that could take place.
 By then Eliza's five older brothers and one older sister were already living in the North.
 Their older brother Hugh risked his freedom to return to the South to rescue the three youngest Healy children, including Eliza.
 Passing as white, he took them to New York City, where he lived.
 According to the Fugitive Slave Law of 1850, he was at risk himself for being captured as a slave and taken to the South for sale.

-Early life
+Early religious experience and education

-Even though Michael was Catholic, his children were not baptized Catholics.
+Even though Michael Healy was Catholic, his children were not baptized.
 Eliza and her two younger siblings, Josephine (Amanda) and Eugene, were baptized Catholic in New York in 1851, after their brother brought them from the South.
 Eliza and Josephine both attended schools operated by the Congregation of Notre Dame in Saint-Jean-sur-Richelieu and in Montreal, Quebec.
 Eliza and Josephine joined their siblings in Boston, Massachusetts, when Eliza finished her secondary education in 1861.

-She lived for a time with her brother Eugene in Boston, and then moved to Newton, Massachusetts, to live with her brother James, who had been ordained to priesthood.
+Eliza lived for a time with her brother Eugene in Boston, and then moved to Newton, Massachusetts, to live with her brother James, who had been ordained to priesthood.
 He would go on to become the first African-American bishop in the United States.
 Eliza traveled with James to Europe and the Middle East in 1868.
 She continued living in the West Newton family home until 1874.
 In the wake of the Panic of 1873, which destroyed much of James' financial resources, Eliza made the decision to enter religious life.